ryan12jonez-commits/ABM--reputation---Julia---thesis/README.md

 **Random initialize population → Vote → Evaluate reputation → Update state (Fermi) → Loop** - closest to diagram

+THIS WILL NOT SHOW ANY RESULTS THAT ARE WORTHWHILE MAINLY SCAFFOLDING (MINIMAL STRUCTURE) THAT CAN BE EXTENDED _ MAIN POINT OF MODEL WAS TO FOLLOW DIAGRAM BEST OF ABILITY)

 Model a clean, working loop that runs at large N (50,000), uses local (network) interactions, and uses the standard Fermi imitation rule.
 Once this baseline is stable, I can add truth (for discussion- discussion point at the bottom - perhaps peer), signal accuracy, costs, and strategy types without rebuilding everything.

 ## What the model does